ggithubac/JavaCode/WebPageHits/README.md

  The code exists in src/main/java/webPageHits/webPageHits.java

   # Run:
+   1. From Eclipse IDE:
+      * Import the project into a existing maven repo
+      * Click on run button provided by the IDE
+   1. From command line:
-   Go to target/classes and run this command:
+      * Go to target/classes and run this command:
-    1. java -cp ./ webPageHits.webPageHits ../../src/main/resources/input.txt
+      * java -cp ./ webPageHits.webPageHits ../../src/main/resources/input.txt

   # Implementation:
     Given that there are fewer days and hit count values as compared to URLs.
 If we pick URL as the key